-This super easy and elegant recipe for Pesto Salmon Pasta is perfect for company.
+This super easy and elegant recipe for pesto salmon pasta is perfect for company.
 Plan it into your menu for the week; have grilled salmon steaks one day and grill two extra, then refrigerate, covered, until you make this recipe a day or two later.
 You can also use salmon that you cook specifically for this recipe.
 Season the salmon any way you'd like.
-I prefer using olive oil, lemon juice, salt, pepper, and dried basil.
+We prefer using olive oil, lemon juice, salt, pepper, and dried basil.

-I have made this recipe with hot smoked salmon in place of the grilled salmon steaks.
-Just break the salmon into chunks - use about 1/2 pound - and add to the recipe when directed.
-I haven't made it with canned salmon, but that would work in a pinch.
+We have made this recipe with hot smoked salmon in place of the grilled salmon steaks.
+Just break the salmon into chunks, use about 1/2 pound and add to the recipe when directed.
+We haven't made it with canned salmon, but that would work in a pinch.

 Because the dish is so simple, it's perfect for entertaining, especially if you are a beginning cook.
 This pasta dish tastes like so much more than the sum of its ingredients!